PaulWay/openscad_work/Test_pieces/README.md

 shapes formed of linked cylinders that are not easily defined in terms of their rotations or translations in relation to each-other.

+**File: `decorative_arcs.scad**`

+The ideas for a utility library for putting decorative patterns on the outside of objects, or for inscribing them into objects.
+Make your objects look nicer and distinctive!

 **File: `shredder_blade.scad`**

 Tests for constructing a shredder blade in plastic.